redcap3000/Wordscript/README.md

 ****
 **New Meta Field Images/Attachments Support**

-Wordscript will now support meta fields (PHP version currently, ruby and node versions forthcoming), and also supports the Attachments Pro plugin (it seemed to be popular) including fields.
+Wordscript will now support meta fields (node version forthcoming), and also supports the Attachments Pro plugin (it seemed to be popular) including fields.
 These options can be configured in config.php

 **WHY**